RishiDarkDevil/rishi-portfolio/content/_index.md

           date_start: '2023-06-01'
           date_end: '2023-08-10'
           description: |2-
-              > Improved the existing system in production for annotating speech transcript data at scale.
+              > Improved the existing system in production for annotating speech transcript data at scale and presented my work at IndoML23 Tutorial Session.

               * Collaborated with a team of NLP Researchers on designing a Data Programming Pipeline using Active Learning and Weak Supervision.
               * Designed a no-code Web Interface to label large Natural Language and Transcript datasets at scale.